Become a Permanent Resident Through Your U.S. Citizen Child

 • are living in another country.

-Parents who entered the U.S. without inspection are not allowed to adjust status unless they fall into a rare exceptional category.
+Parents who entered the United States without inspection are in a less fortunate situation.
+They are not allowed to adjust status unless they fall into a rare exceptional category, and have no choice but to attempt consular processing if they wish to apply for a green card.

-Immigration Prospects for Parents of U.S. Citizen Living in the U.S. Lawfully
+If Parents Are in the U.S. Lawfully

-For parents who are living outside the U.S., and who haven't done anything in the past to make them inadmissible, the application process to get a green card through a U.S. citizen child should be fairly straightforward.
+For parents of a U.S. citizen who are living outside the United States, and who haven't done anything that makes them inadmissible, the application process to get a green card through a U.S. citizen child should be fairly straightforward.

-The parents should expect to complete "consular processing," which means they will submit their paperwork to and attend their visa interview at a U.S. consulate in their home country before coming to the U.S. on an immigrant visa.
+The parents should expect to complete "consular processing," which means they will submit their paperwork to and attend their visa interview at a U.S. consulate in their home country before coming to the United States on an immigrant visa.
 Upon entry, they become lawful permanent residents.
 (The actual green card will arrive some weeks later.)

 Paperwork Involved in U.S. Citizen Parents' Application Process

 Exactly what process must be followed in getting a green card for parents depends on whether they will be adjusting status or going through consular processing.
 Both require payment of fees, but the amounts and timing of payments are also different.
-The actual forms are in most cases different as well, though the information collected is largely the same.
+The actual forms in most cases differ as well, though the information collected is largely the same.

 For consular processing, the child will start off the processing by submitting an I-130 visa petition to USCIS.
 After that is approved, the case will be transferred first to the National Visa Center (NVC), and then to an overseas U.S. consulate.
 The parents will fill out various State Department forms.
 The parents will attend an interview at a U.S. consulate or embassy in their home country.